 If you do not wish to receive such communications, please contact your child's principal.
-[See Safety on page 85 for information regarding contact with parents during an emergency.]
+[See Safety (All Grade Levels) for information regarding contact with parents during an emergency.]

 Complaints and Concerns (All Grade Levels)

 Usually, student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.